 Knowledge based behaviour:

-This is behaviour that an individual will use when they are in the presence of a new situation they have never come across before, therefore they will not know the rule or procedures of reference.
+This is behaviour that an individual will use when they are in the presence of a new situation they have never come across before, therefore not knowing the appropriate rules or procedures.

 Rule based behaviour: